Attention Is All You Need: Scaled dot-product attention and self-attention

-where $Q$, $K$, $V$ are respectively the query, key, value matrices, and $d_k$ is the dimension of the values.
+where ${\rm Query}$, ${\rm Key}$, ${\rm Value}$ are respectively the query, key, value matrices, and $d_k$ is the dimension of the values.

-Since the model relies on Query (Q), Key (K) and Value (V) matrices that come from the same source (i.e. the input sequence or context window), this eliminates the need for RNNs completely ensuring parallelizability for the architecture.
+Since the model relies on Query, Key, and Value matrices that come from the same source (i.e., the input sequence or context window), this eliminates the need for RNNs, completely ensuring parallelizability for the architecture.
 This differs from the original form of the Attention mechanism introduced in 2014.
-Additionally, the paper also discusses the use of an additional scaling factor that was found to be most effective with respect to the dimension of the key vectors (represented as $d_{k}$ and initially set to 64 within the paper) in the manner shown above.
+Additionally, the paper discusses the use of an additional scaling factor that was found to be most effective with respect to the dimension of the key vectors (represented as $d_{k}$ and initially set to 64 within the paper) in the manner shown above.

-In the specific context of translation which the paper focused on, the Query and Key matrices are usually represented in embeddings corresponding to the source language while the Value matrix corresponds to the target language.
+In the specific context of translation, which the paper focused on, the Query and Key matrices are usually represented in embeddings corresponding to the source language, while the Value matrix corresponds to the target language.

 Multi-head attention

-In the self-attention mechanism, queries (Q), keys (K), and values (V) are dynamically generated for each input sequence (limited typically by the size of the context window), allowing the model to focus on different parts of the input sequence at different steps.
+In the self-attention mechanism, queries (Q), keys (K), and values (V) are dynamically generated for each input sequence (typically limited by the size of the context window), allowing the model to focus on different parts of the input sequence at different steps.
 Multi-head attention enhances this process by introducing multiple parallel attention heads.
 Each attention head learns different linear projections of the Q, K, and V matrices.
 This allows the model to capture different aspects of the relationships between words in the sequence simultaneously, rather than focusing on a single aspect.

 By doing this, multi-head attention ensures that the input embeddings are updated from a more varied and diverse set of perspectives.
 After the attention outputs from all heads are calculated, they are concatenated and passed through a final linear transformation to generate the output.